wilsonliaows/docs/workbot/workbot-examples.md

 Note that the button title is the name that will show up on the button and that the button command is a string of words that will do the same thing as a button click.

 ### Message ID

 The message ID refers to the main message on slack.
-Note that if you use the same message ID, you may overwrite the original.
+Note that if you use the same message ID, you will overwrite the original.

 ![Message ID](/assets/images/Workbot/workbot-examples/message-id.png)
 *Message on Slack*

 ### Message type

 While building the recipe for Workbot, you have 3 different message types to chose from: good, warning, danger.
-These message types are color coded.
+These message types are color coded to signify its importance or priority.

-Message type good is color coded green, warning is color coded yellow, and message type danger is color coded red.
+Message type good is color coded green, warning is color coded amber, and message type danger is color coded red.

 ![Message type](/assets/images/Workbot/workbot-examples/message-type.png)
 *Message type drop bar*

 ### Thread ID

 The thread ID refers to the thread on Slack.
 If you put in the Thread ID, you will add the message under an existing thread.
-If you put in the Message ID with no Thread, you will create a new thread.
+If you put in the Message ID with no Thread, you will create a new thread and your message will be located under the original message.

 ![Thread ID](/assets/images/Workbot/workbot-examples/thread-id.png)
 *Thread on Slack can be seen when you click on replies*